“I do believe something magical can happen when you read a good book.”

 Our children will embrace their own individual reading journey and will celebrate their reading milestones as they develop new strategies, learn new words, explore different genres, discover unknown authors, experience unfamiliar settings and unpick hidden meanings.

-Through discrete phonics sessions (Letters and Sounds), one-to-one reading with an adult and guided group reading, we teach our youngest children how to decode the written word, whilst building a greater understanding of comprehension.
+Through discrete phonics sessions (Little Wandle Revised Letters and Sounds), one-to-one reading with an adult and group reading, we teach our youngest children how to decode the written word, whilst building a greater understanding of comprehension.

 Guided reading sessions in all year groups support children to develop skills in, and understanding of, vocabulary, inference, prediction explanation and retrieval (VIPERS)